PsyTeachR/stat-models-v1/docs/08-generalized-linear-models.md

 # Generalized linear mixed-effects models

 :::{.warning}
-This chapter is under construction as of August 31, 2021; contents may change!
+This chapter is under construction as of September 24, 2021; contents may change!
 :::